kryosette/security-threats/Vulnerabilities.md

 3. **MITRE ATT&CK** - https://attack.mitre.org
 4. **Zero Day Initiative** - https://www.zerodayinitiative.com
 5. **Project Zero** - https://googleprojectzero.blogspot.com

-### **a list of hidden and non-obvious threats to an anonymous social network**

-You're right — classic vulnerabilities like SQLi or XSS are just the tip of the iceberg.
-Attacks on infrastructure, logic, anonymity, and scalability are critical for **the largest anonymous social network**.

-Here is a complete list of threats that are not mentioned in standard guides (but they will destroy you if you ignore them).

 ---

-## **0. Threats that almost no one thinks about (but they are deadly)**

 ### **1. Attacks on anonymity**
 1. **Metadata Correlation Attacks** – collecting time, IP, and behavior data for deanonymization.